whatjakecodes/whatjakecodes.github.io/blogs/method-object-refactor-pattern.md

 The method signature doesn't have parameters to create any noise -- instead, the dependencies are accessed from the class-level fields.

-One may ask: could `dogIsInTheLake` be public and invoked from the original public class?
+Could `dogIsInTheLake` be public and invoked from the original public class?
 Yes, but then some noise is generated because of the instance-method invocation format: `process.dogIsInTheLake()`.
-Within a method object, private methods don't need to be invoked with `process.`.
+Within a method object, private methods don't need to be invoked with `process.` prefixed.

 ## Last: downsides